Toni (footballer, born 1946): Coaching career

 One year after retiring, Toni began working as assistant at Benfica, successively holding the position under Sven-Göran Eriksson, Pál Csernai, John Mortimore and Ebbe Skovdahl.
-He was promoted to head coach early into the 1987–88 season, and led the team to the second place in the league and the final of the European Cup, lost to PSV Eindhoven on penalties.
+He was promoted to head coach early in the 1987–88 season, and led the team to the second place in the league and the final of the European Cup, lost to PSV Eindhoven on penalties.

 Toni managed Benfica to its 28th national championship in the 1988–89 campaign, losing only twice in 38 matches.
 After replacing fired Tomislav Ivić in November 1992, he won another league in 1994.

-Starting in 1994, Toni spent one year working abroad, with Ligue 1 side FC Girondins de Bordeaux and Sevilla FC in the Spanish La Liga.
-He won the UEFA Intertoto Cup with the former, but was sacked due to poor results in the domestic front; with the latter, he arrived at the Ramón Sánchez Pizjuán Stadium alongside player Emílio Peixe, being relieved of his duties on 15 October 1995 following a 0–3 home loss against RCD Espanyol.
+Starting in 1994, Toni spent one year working abroad, with Ligue 1 side Bordeaux and Sevilla in the Spanish La Liga.
+He won the UEFA Intertoto Cup with the former, but was sacked due to poor results in the domestic front; with the latter, he arrived at the Ramón Sánchez-Pizjuán Stadium alongside player Emílio Peixe, being relieved of his duties on 15 October 1995 following a 0–3 home loss against Espanyol.

 In 1999, Toni assisted compatriot Carlos Queiroz at the United Arab Emirates national team.
 In December of the following year, the former returned to Benfica for a third spell after José Mourinho resigned from the position as new president Manuel Vilarinho had declared his intention to bring in Toni during the election campaign, with Mourinho leaving midway through 2000–01.

-In the next years, Toni was in charge of Shenyang Jinde FC (Chinese Super League), Al-Ahly SC (Egyptian Premier League, winning the domestic Supercup), Ettifaq FC (Saudi Professional League, leading them to the fourth place) and Al-Sharjah SCC (UAE Arabian Gulf League).
+In the next years, Toni was in charge of Shenyang Jinde (Chinese Super League), Al-Ahly (Egyptian Premier League, winning the domestic Supercup), Ettifaq (Saudi Professional League, leading them to the fourth place) and Al-Sharjah (UAE Arabian Gulf League).
 During the 2010 FIFA World Cup, he acted as match analyst for Ivory Coast.

-Toni returned to Saudi Arabia in summer 2010, reaching the semi-finals of the AFC Champions League with Ittihad FC.
-On 9 June 2012, he signed a two-year contract with Iran Pro League club Tractor SC.
+Toni returned to Saudi Arabia in summer 2010, reaching the semi-finals of the AFC Champions League with Ittihad.
+On 9 June 2012, he signed a two-year contract with Iran Pro League club Tractor.

 After failing to qualify from the 2013 Champions League group stage, it was announced Toni's contract would not be renewed, and he left in May.
-However, he returned on 28 January 2014, winning that season's Iranian Hazfi Cup after defeating Sanat Mes Kerman FC.
+However, he returned on 28 January 2014, winning that season's Iranian Hazfi Cup after defeating Sanat Mes Kerman.